Update: This article was last updated on 21st April 2025 to reflect the accuracy and up-to-date information on the page.

 Metacognitive Knowledge

-Metacognitive knowledge refers to an individual’s knowledge about their own thinking processes.
-It includes knowledge of one’s strengths and weaknesses, knowledge of different learning strategies, and knowledge of when and how to use those strategies.
+Metacognitive knowledge is the knowledge that a person has about their own thinking processes.
+It consists of knowledge of one‘s strengths and weaknesses, knowledge of various learning strategies, and knowledge of when and how to apply them.

 Metacognitive Regulation

-To become better learners, it’s important to set clear goals for your learning tasks.
-Make sure your goals are specific and measurable so that you can track your progress.
-Prioritize your goals by identifying which ones are most important or urgent, and focus on those first.
+In order to become improved learners, you should define your learning activities clearly.
+Ensure that your goals are measurable and specific so that you can monitor your progress.
+Set your goals in order of priority by determining which ones are most urgent or significant, and address them first.

-Don’t forget to celebrate your successes along the way!
+Don‘t forget to reward yourself for your achievements along the way!

 By setting achievable goals and working towards them, you’ll learn about your thinking processes and become a more effective learner.